✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 Cardiovascular scoring standardizes vasopressor dosing terminology and explicitly incorporates mechanical circulatory support technologies that have become increasingly prevalent.

-Unified catecholamine dosing: Sum the doses of norepinephrine and epinephrine, both expressed expressed as base, in µg/kg/min, to calculate a combined catecholamine score:
+Unified catecholamine dosing: The system sums the doses of norepinephrine and epinephrine, both expressed as base equivalent, in µg/kg/min, to calculate a combined catecholamine score.
 This standardization eliminates previous ambiguity about whether and how to combine multiple vasopressor agents.

 Note that “base equivalent” matters—norepinephrine preparations may be supplied as base, tartrate, or bitartrate salts, requiring appropriate conversion for accurate scoring.

 🔹 Dopamine considerations: